ever-3W/SOTM/MissionControl/README.md

 ### Usage

-To run the application locally, run ```dotnet run --project MissionControl``` and navigate to [http://localhost:5294](http://localhost:5294) to access the app.
+To run the application locally, run ```dotnet run --project MissionControl``` and navigate to [http://localhost:5294](http://localhost:5294) in a web browser to access the app.

 By default, Mission Control will select 1 villain, 8 heroes, and 1 environment.
-I found a selection of 8 hero options gave enough flexibility to form a team that synergizes well, while introducing enough variance to motivate picking a unique team each time.
+Playtesting revealed that a selection of 8 hero options gave enough flexibility to form a team that synergizes well, while introducing enough variance to motivate picking a unique team each time.

 Selecting decks for Team Villain Mode and OblivAeon mode are not yet supported.

+## Data Storage

+Mission Control stores all user-input data (collections, draft selections, settings) in your browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), which makes it persist when the browser window is closed or the page is reloaded. *None of this data ever leaves your computer.*

 ## Importing Mods